Cold is a common infection in Nigeria, especially during harmattan.

 Gargling with warm salt water can help to ease a sore or scratchy throat.

 Eating honey is good to help relieve cold symptoms.
-You can eat the honey directly or mix in hot water with lemon.
+You can eat the honey directly or mix it in hot water with lemon.

 9. Moisturize Your Air.